chris-blues/cbBlog/README.md

 # cbBlog v0.14-dev
 This is the bleedin edge developer version.
 This is to be considered in the experimental stage.
 For productive use, get the latest [release](https://github.com/chris-blues/cbBlog/releases)!

+## At the moment I'm refactoring the code.
+Expect the branch next to be completely non-functional, well very experimental.
+## Again: if you want a functional version, use the latest [release](https://github.com/chris-blues/cbBlog/releases)!

 ### Description

 A simple blog written in php using MySQL for storage.